ess/keylargo/README.md

-Keylargo is a set [godog](https://github.com/DATA-DOG/godog) helpers for in-process CLI application testing.
+Keylargo is a set of [godog](https://github.com/DATA-DOG/godog) helpers for in-process CLI application testing.
 In essence, it is a minimal [Aruba](https://github.com/cucumber/aruba)-like experience.

 ## Why? ##